fouadalabady/admin.osint/docs/linting-guide.md

-# Linting Issues Guide
+# Linting Guide for the OSINT Dashboard

-This guide provides step-by-step instructions for addressing the common linting issues in our OSINT Dashboard codebase, ensuring builds pass smoothly with Coolify.
+This guide explains how to address common linting issues in the codebase, ensuring builds pass smoothly with Vercel.

 ## Common Linting Errors